benjamin-colussi/cs488finalproject/README.md

 mention openmp
-mention the code in main and how to build differently with lights describe my iterative approach to solving the rendering equation
+mention the code in main and how to build differently with lights describe my iterative approach to solving the rendering equation only using geometric normals - could easily make it work for shading normals